6 KPIs to Measure The Effectiveness Of Push Notifications In 2019

 Web Push Notifications are one of the easiest ways to engage with your customers directly.
 Even when they are not on your website, you can interact with them.
 You are running different Push Notification campaign, you have done the right segmentation of push subscriber, identified the timing and all.
 PushEngage features are enriched to create different types of campaigns.
+To understand the impact of push notification strategy, we need to know the parameters to measure the success.
 However, to get the best of the push notifications, we need to understand the KPI (Key Performance Indicators) for our push campaign.
 Defining the push notification metrics is very important to measure success.
 We need to define KPI’s to measure the effectiveness of Push Notifications.

 Push Notification Metrics Of Less Importance

 The number of push notifications sent

 Sending push notification regularly is a good practice so that your customers hear from you regularly.
 However, we must not overdo it and the number of push notifications sent doesn’t relate to the success of this channel.
 If you have sent more than 50 notifications, doesn’t mean that your campaign is a success.
 Often too many sends can lead to unsubscribes.
 Hence, you should rather send customized and targeted push notifications for better results.

 If you are an e-commerce website, you can set up an auto-notification for browser abandonment or cart abandonment notification.
 However, if you send too many notifications to users who have browsed your products, it might lead to an increased un-subscription.
 You can set up a frequency of two notifications per day, but that doesn’t define the success metric of your push notification campaign.
 There will be days when you have no offer or no new update to share, you can skip your push notification that day rather than repeating the notifications.
 Also, there will be days when you are running special offers and you want a user to come again and again to your site.
 You can then increase the notification frequency.
 The frequency of notification should then be counted as the measure of success for your push notification campaign.